Guide to Tax Codes

 How do I work out which tax code to use?

 A lot of small employers make the mistake of asking their new employee which tax code to use.
-For new employees, there are two ways to determine the tax code and they are:
+For new employees, there are two ways to determine the tax code and they are, as follows:

-2) If the employee has not given you a P45 in time to be paid, you should use a form P46.
-The P46 is a 2 page form that can be downloaded from HMRC's website.
-Depending on whether the employee ticks box A, B or C on page 1, you can then look up the tax code on page 2 of the form.
-In the rare case when the employee fails to tick a box, or sign the form, there is another rule to follow.
+- If the employee has not given you a P45 in time to be paid, you should find out the employee's circumstances using a 'starter checklist', or similar form.
+Depending on whether the employee ticks box A, B or C, you can then look up the tax code to use.

 If the employee has a P45